aglassman/java-design-pattern-examples/design-patterns/src/main/java/designpatterns/singleton/Singleton.md

 This example shows how to create a few different singletons in Java.
 The FileManagerStaticInit singleton instance is created using the static initializer and a private constructor.
 The FileManagerGetInstanceInit singleton instance is created when getInstance(String filePrefix) is called for the first time.
 The FileManagerGetInstanceInit creates the prototype outside the static initialization because the commonPrefix is determined at runtime.

 This is a contrived example, but you can see what kind of issues using a singleton can create.
-Unless you do further protective programming, another class may call getInstance with a different prefix, yet the prefix was only set on the first call.
+Unless you do further protective programming another class may call getInstance with a different prefix, yet the prefix was only set on the first call.

 ## How to run
 The following command will run this example: